alfie-ns/alfie-ns.github.io/maths.md

 header:
   overlay_image: /assets/splash/header.png
 ---
 # Welcome to My Mathematics Page

 ## Introduction

 As a fervent enthusiast of mathematics, I explore various mathematical concepts that captivate me.
-My studies at the University of Plymouth, where I am pursuing a BSc (Hons) in Computer Science with a focus on Artificial Intelligence, often intertwine with my mathematical pursuits.
+My studies at the University of Plymouth, where I am pursuing a BSc (Hons) in Computer Science with a focus on Artificial Intelligence, often intertwine with my mathematical interests.

 ## Theoretical Mathematics